-Lexical density/compound and complex sentences

-Extreme adjectives/positive adjectives

-stunning, terrifying, iconic, unique

-Lexis about writing

-author, chronicles, volume, published

-Use of present simple for overview of book (or other appropriate example)

-the images capture, Five chapters cover, Accompanying the images are \ldots b (i) form of each adjective stunning (line 3)
+- Lexical density/compound and complex sentences sometimes humorous, sometimes terrifying, always vividly compelling, was the gift book of the year when it was first published, and the images ..., Grown now, with children of her own, she had led ... - Extreme adjectives/positive adjectives stunning, terrifying, iconic, unique - Lexis about writing author, chronicles, volume, published - Use of present simple for overview of book (or other appropriate example) the images capture.
+Five chapters cover.
+Accompanying in the images capture, Five chapters cover, Accompanying the images are $\dots$ b.(i) form of each adjective stunning (line 3)